tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 def draw():
     print(frameCount)

-    global drawing, drawmode
+    global painting, paintmode

+    if paintmode == 'free':
-    if not drawing and frameCount > 1: line(mouseX,mouseY, mouseX,mouseY)
+      if not painting and frameCount > 1: line(mouseX,mouseY, mouseX,mouseY)
-        drawing = True
+          painting = True
-    elif drawing:
+      elif painting:
           stroke(brushcolor)
           strokeCap(brushshape)
           strokeWeight(brushsize)
           line(mouseX,mouseY, pmouseX,pmouseY)

 ...

 def mouseReleased():
     noLoop()
-    global drawing
+    global painting
-    drawing = False
+    painting = False
 {% endhighlight %}

 Run the sketch to confirm that everything works.
-Read over these edits while simulating the process process in your mind paying careful attention to when `drawing` is in a true/false state.
-The `if` statement draws a line from the *current* x/y coords to the *current* x/y coords (not previous) if `drawing` is set to `False`.
+Read over these edits while simulating the process process in your mind paying careful attention to when `painting` is in a true/false state.
+The `if` statement draws a line from the *current* x/y coords to the *current* x/y coords (not previous) if `painting` is set to `False`.
 The `frameCount > 1` part solves the initial (0,0) problem.
+The `paintmode` will become relevant later when we begin add different paint-modes.

 <figure>
   <img src="{{ site.url }}/img/pitl07/paint-app-first-paint-resolved.png" />